 Negative keywords play a vital role in effective campaign design as they provide guardrails to Amazon, preventing ad spend where it is not desired.
 For each of our brands, we maintain an ongoing negative keyword sheet that is regularly updated as we discover new keywords to target.

-For example, negating branded keywords/ASINs from your prospecting campaigns ensures that your prospecting spend remains focused on non-branded terms, without any branded keywords inadvertently inflating your return on
+An often overlooked aspect of negative keywords is excluding keywords that you are targeting in other campaigns.
+For example, negating branded keywords/ASINs from your prospecting campaigns ensures that your prospecting spend remains focused on non-branded terms, without any branded keywords inadvertently inflating your return on ad spend (ROAS).

 Amazon Case Studies